 We are here to help.
-We promise to listen to listen to your concern and to act upon it.
-Where possible we operate an open door policy and will speak to you at your earliest convenience.
+We promise to listen to listen to your concern and to act upon it and we will return your call within 48 hours.
 We promise to follow up any concerns and to act upon them to support your child